krishauser/KrisLibrary/README.md

   . splines - splines

 ********************************************************************
-* Known Issues
+* Known "cruft"
 ********************************************************************
 - myfile should be renamed.
-- the 2D libs in math3d should be as complete as the 3D libs
+- the 2D libs in math3d are not quite as complete as the 3D libs
 - GLdraw should be renamed.
-- GLdraw/drawextra should be renamed.
-- optimization/LOQOSolver is broken.
-- optimization/PathOptimization is broken.
-- optimization/QPInteriorPoint is broken when equality constraints are used.
 - optimization/LCP is a poor quality implementation.
+- optimization/MinNormProblem does not have access to a good quadratic programming solver.
-- camera/clip is named the same as math3d/clip, and is a poor reimplementation of math3d/Polyhedron3D.
+- camera/clip is named the same as math3d/clip, and is a less powerful reimplementation of math3d/Polyhedron3D.

 ********************************************************************
 * Contribution guidelines
 ********************************************************************

+We welcome fixes and contributions to KrisLibrary.
+Please follow these guidelines when adding to the library.

 Classes should be named as precisely as possible to minimize confusion.

 Comment any confusing code.
 Document using doxygen.
 Write notes like "TODO" or "HACK" for partially complete code.

 Use STL whenever possible.
 It keeps things standardized and fairly portable.